disorderedmaterials/dissolve/docs/examples/benzene/step6.md

 {: .step}
 > Press the _Auto_{: .text-green-100} button to add the natural isotopologue for each species present {: .step}
-> Select the entry for the benzene species, or its isotopologue, and click the _Add_{: .text-green-100} button to insert the next "unused" isotopologue (i.e. the deuterated analogue).
+> Select the entry for the benzene species, or its isotopologue, and click the _Add_{: .text-green-100} button to insert the next "unused" isotopologue (i.e. the deuterated analogue)
 {: .step}
 > Open the **Reference Data** settings group
 {: .action .action_settings}